Back to top

 The cost of your residential aged care depends on the style of accommodation you choose and your individual financial circumstances.

 The Australian Government regulates and helps with the cost of receiving residential aged care services.
-This ensures that people who can afford to do so, contribute to the cost of their care and accommodation.
-It also provides a safety net for people on low fixed incomes, like pensioners.
+This government support ensures that people who can afford to do so, contribute to the cost of their care and accommodation.
+It also provides a safety net for people on low fixed incomes, like pensioners and provides financial hardship assistance.

-There are three main types of residential aged care fees (sometimes known as nursing home costs).
-These fees may be subsidised by the government depending on your income and assets.
+Below are the main types of residential aged care fees and charges (sometimes known as nursing home costs or nursing home fees).
+These aged care fees may be subsidised by the government depending on your income and assets.

 Basic Daily Care Fee

-The basic daily care fee (BDCF) is paid by all our aged care residents and covers your daily living costs such as meals, power, laundry, cleaning and personal care.
+The basic daily care fee (BDCF) is one of the aged care fees paid by all our aged care residents and covers your daily living costs such as meals, power, laundry, cleaning and personal care.

 This fee is determined by the Government and is set at 85% of the single Age Pension.